Robert Drewe: Biography

 Our Sunshine was made into a 2003 film, retitled Ned Kelly, directed by Gregor Jordan and starring Heath Ledger, Orlando Bloom and Naomi Watts.
-The Shark Net was adapted for an ABC-BBC-produced international television mini-series and a BBC radio drama.
+The Shark Net was adapted for an ABC-BBC-produced international television mini-series of the same name and a BBC radio drama.
 The Bodysurfers also became a successful ABC and BBC TV mini-series and was adapted for radio and the theatre.

 Drewe was also the editor of two short-story anthologies, The Penguin Book of the Beach and The Penguin Book of the City, and edited Best Australian Stories in 2006 and 2007 and Best Australian Essays in 2010.
 He has been a Sydney Morning Herald film critic, and his play, South American Barbecue, was first performed at Sydney's Belvoir Street Theatre in 1991.

 He was awarded an Australian arts scholarship by Prime Minister, Paul Keating.
 He has also received an honorary doctorate in literature from the University of Queensland, and an honorary doctorate of letters from the University of Western Australia.

 Drewe has been a member of the Literature Board of the Australia Council and the management committees of the Australian Society of Authors, the Sydney Writers' Festival, and the Byron Bay Writers Festival.

 In 2019 Drewe won the Colin Roderick Award for his book The True Colour of the Sea.
 The True Colour of the Sea was shortlisted for the 2019 University of Southern Queensland Steele Rudd Award for a Short Story Collection at the Queensland Literary Awards.